-Your child’s first visit to a dentist clinic in Singapore can be anywhere between the age of one and two years.
-“A good rule of thumb is to make sure you go by the time the milk teeth including most of the molars are through (16 to 20 teeth),” says Dr Chia.
 Before that, teeth should be cleaned with a damp cloth or finger as soon as they appear.
 Building a good relationship with a kids’ dentist clinic from a young age will reap lifelong benefits.
 Not only will you obtain advice on home dental care and diet, but potential dental problems can be picked up before they become serious.
-According to Dr Chia, “early diagnosis of developmental dental problems such as crooked teeth or poor bite will help your child achieve a healthy smile.”
-It’s much easier, quicker and less invasive to prevent than to fix problems, she explains.
-And we can let you know when it’s time to consult with a Singapore orthodontist.

-#3 Nutrition
+#3 Nutrition for oral care

 Who doesn’t love an occasional sweet treat?
-However, for your children’s oral and overall health, try not to make candy, chocolate and cake a regular part of their daily diet.
+However, for your children’s oral and overall health, try not to make candy, chocolate and cake a regular part of the diet.
 The longer food stays in your mouth, the more time the bacteria has to start feasting on food particles and producing cavity-causing acid.
 Remove distractions (like iPads) during mealtimes so your child stays focused!

-#4 Getting brushing sorted
+#4 Getting brushing teeth sorted

 Smilefocus